Dalfsen train crash: Investigations

 The Dutch Safety Board (Onderzoeksraad Voor Veiligheid, OVV) are responsible for investigating railway accidents in the Netherlands.
 An investigation was opened into the accident.
 The OVV published its final report into the accident in December 2016.

 The investigation found that the cause of the crash was that the elevated work platform obstructed the line, but that there was no mechanism in place to allow the operator of the vehicle to ascertain whether or not it was safe to cross.
 Six recommendations were made.
 The impact forces sustained by the cab of the train were four times higher than those it was designed to withstand, which is why the cab was destroyed in the accident.
 The driver had insufficient time available to avoid the accident or retreat from the cab to a survival space within the train.
 Following the accident, vehicles with steel caterpillar tracks were prohibited from using level crossings in the Netherlands.
 One of the recommendations was that ProRail should look at the issue of drivers of large/slow vehicles being able to ascertain whether or not it was safe to cross a level crossing.
 ProRail has responded by stating that it is "embracing" the recommendations.

+Currently (2025), the regulations concerning slow vehicles dictate that any vehicle or other transport that cannot completely cross the level crossing within 15 seconds (12 seconds for crossings without active warning signals) isn't allowed to cross, except with prior permission from ProRail, which must be requested at least five working days in advance.
+It's recommended to avoid such crossings whenever possible.

 The Dutch police opened a separate investigation into the accident.
 The elevated work platform driver was detained for questioning.
 He could have faced charges of causing death by negligence, causing a fatal traffic collision and causing danger on the railway.
+In September 2017, the driver was charged with causing a traffic accident resulting in death and injury.